lumoslabs/broadside/README.md

 # Broadside [![Build Status](https://travis-ci.org/lumoslabs/broadside.svg?branch=master)](https://travis-ci.org/lumoslabs/broadside)

-A [GLI](https://github.com/davetron5000/gli) based command-line tool for deploying applications on AWS EC2 Container Service (ECS)
+A [GLI](https://github.com/davetron5000/gli) based command-line tool for deploying applications on [AWS EC2 Container Service (ECS)](https://aws.amazon.com/ecs/)

 ## Overview
 Amazon ECS presents a low barrier to entry for production-level docker applications.
-Combined with ECS's built-in blue-green deployment, Elastic Load Balancers, Autoscale Groups, and CloudWatch, one can set up a robust cluster that can scale to serve any number of applications in a short amount of time.
-Broadside seeks to leverage these benefits and improve the deployment process for developers.
+Combined with ECS's built-in blue-green deployment, Elastic Load Balancers, Autoscale Groups, and CloudWatch, one can theoretically set up a robust cluster that can scale to serve any number of applications in a short amount of time.
+The ECS GUI, CLI, overall architecture are not the easiest to work with, however, so Broadside seeks to leverage the [ECS ruby API](http://docs.aws.amazon.com/sdkforruby/api/Aws/ECS.html) to dramatically simplify and improve the configuration and deployment process for developers, offering a simple command line interface and configuration format that should meet most needs.

-Broadside offers a simple command-line interface to perform deployments on ECS.
-It does not attempt to handle operational tasks like infrastructure setup and configuration, which are better suited for tools like [terraform](https://www.terraform.io/).
+Broadside does _not_ attempt to handle operational tasks like infrastructure setup and configuration, which are better suited to tools like [terraform](https://www.terraform.io/).

 ### Things You Can Do With Broadside